woojiahao/tp/docs/team/sp4ce-cowboy.md

   of our implemented features for UniCa$h.
   * _Note: The original UI transition was done by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_

 * **Rolling Balance Indicator** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * A rolling balance indicator is added to the `StatusBarFooter` of the UniCa$h UI to visually indicate the current balance of any group of transactions.
-At start-up and by default, the user will be able to see their net total balance.
-Upon the usage of certain commands like `find`, the the user will be able to see their net total expenditure for a group of transactions.
+  * Added to the `StatusBarFooter` of the UniCa$h UI to explicitly indicate the current balance of any group of transactions.
+At start-up the user will see their net total balance.
+With certain commands like `find`, the the user will see their net total expenditure for a group of transactions.
   * **Justification:** For the user to get a holistic sense of their current financial state and quantitatively determine certain spending patterns in related transactions.